roben/php-dyndns/README.md

 php-dyndns
 ==========

-SchlundTech DynDNS backend for PHP.
+SchlundTech DynDNS api for PHP.
+Forked from martinlowinski/php-dyndns and reduced to CLI only.

+The code is still ugly but does its job for now.
+Tested and fixed with PHP 8.2.

 Installation
 ------------